 American / Main lobsters have large front claws.
 Florida Spiny Lobsters do not.
 Clawed lobsters are known as cold water lobsters, while Florida lobsters are known as warm water lobsters.

-Florida lobsters are caught for their tail meat, while Maine lobster is known for it’s claw and tail meat.
+Florida lobsters are caught for their tail meat, while Maine lobster is known for its claw and tail meat.

 Young larvae and juvenile Florida lobsters stay in shallow waters to hide from predators.
 One of their most common predators is the Lionfish, a foreign, invasive species which was unnaturally introduced to the Atlantic Ocean, most likely from aquarium owners dumping them in the sea.
 A Lionfish can consume 20 baby lobsters in just 30 minutes.
 As Florida lobsters grow, their predators grow along with them, to eels and sharks.

 In the fall and winter, as waters cool, Florida Lobsters go to deeper waters.
 As the shallow waters warm in summer months, Lobsters return to more shallow areas.
 Florida lobsters are said to be descendants of the Caribbean lobster, due to large water circulation patterns and weather patterns transporting the lobster larvae long distances.
+When considering dates and times for lobstering in Florida, you should take all of this into consideration.

 Spiny lobsters generally eat at night.
 They eat smaller crustaceans, mollusks, chiton and bivalves.
 They take on the color of their food, either red or green, depending on the color of the algae that covers their prey.